185 Bounty Hunters Lane

 Our services include qualitative and quantitative analysis depending on the needed data quality assessments.

-In Colorado, (our primary service area for Clandestine Drugs Labs), there are three regulatory levels of property evaluation:
+In Colorado, (our primary service area for Clandestine Drugs Labs), there are three four levels of property evaluation:

 For a typical 1,500 square foot Ranch Style residence on city sewer, and city water, FACTs will collect 10 to 15 samples from throughout the residence.
 Analysis is by gas chromatography – mass spectroscopy.
-The fees for such an assessment are typically between $250 and $450.
+The fees for such an assessment are typically between $250 and $600 depending on site conditions.

-Most cursory evaluations remain under confidentiality, and never enter the public domain.
+Most BMS evaluations remain under confidentiality, and never enter the public domain.
 Some cursory evaluations, however, become part of public record.
-An example of a Public Domain cursory can be found here.

 Preliminary Assessment

 A Preliminary Assessment is required whenever information from a cognizant authority indicates evidence of potential contamination.
-Only a specially trained Industrial Hygienist is permitted to perform a Preliminary Assessment, the elements of which are mandated by State Regulations and cannot be altered or modified by the Industrial Hygienist.
+Only specific personas are permitted to perform a Preliminary Assessment.
+At the moment, there are no trained consultants in Colorado performing Preliminary Assessments.

 Ironically, the fees associated with performing a Preliminary Assessment are inversely related to the degree of contamination.
 That is, the more heavily contaminated the property, the less expensive the assessment.
 For properties that are apparently pristine, the fees of the Preliminary Assessment are slightly higher.
 This is due to the hypothesis testing that must be performed, and how, at FACTs, where appropriate, we develop the Preliminary Assessment with the Decision Statement in mind - a process that can potentially save the client thousands of dollars.

-Occasionally, conditions are such that the Preliminary Assessment directly results in a Decision Statement; where that occurs, the Preliminary Assessment is also the Decision Statement, such as in this example.
+Occasionally, conditions are such that the Preliminary Assessment directly results in a Clearance; where that occurs, the Preliminary Assessment is also the Clearance, such as in this example.

 Preliminary Assessments may be needed for a variety of structures including large vehicles, small privately owned vehicles, large Day Camps, or residential properties.